 Exhibit entry purchase is required.

 Denver Botanic Gardens sets aside a few mornings during the summer for low-sensory experiences among the lush blooms and greenery.
 This therapeutic horticulture program is designed to provide a quiet, uncrowded experience for individuals and families.
-More info is available on their summer low-sensory mornings page.

 Low-sensory mornings are free; registration required.

 Each year in June, the Denver Zoo invites children with autism, sensory disorders and other special needs and their families to Dreamnight.
 It is specifically designed for all abilities and those who require a lower sensory experience, with inclusive activities, small crowds and sensory awareness.

 By invitation only.